Together in Christ: 'Living Holy Lives in a Sex-Saturated World' — 1 Corinthians 7:1-2 & Ephesians 5:21

 Today's Prayer

-Loving Father, thank you for giving us marriage as a wonderful place of security and support to learn to express ourselves sexually while also learning to meet the needs and serve the preferences of our spouse.
+Loving Father, thank You for giving us marriage as a wonderful place of security and support to learn to express ourselves sexually while also learning to meet the needs and serve the preferences of our spouse.
 Forgive me when I am selfish.
 Please, dear Lord, convict me and correct me in those moments.
 I believe that if I reverence Christ in the way I serve and bless my spouse, then You, O God, will also see that my needs are met and that You are honored as the Lord of our household.
-Be with me as I seek to keep my heart pure and devoted to You as I remain faithful to my spouse.
+Be with me as I seek to keep my heart pure and devoted to You as I remain faithful to and considerate of my spouse.
 In Jesus' name, I pray.
 Amen.

 Related Scripture Readings